Never before have there been so many educational resources about paleontology for kids. But finding the best resources is a challenge.

 Bonner’s work--especially her Bugs book--is fun to read and reminds me of Larry Gonick’s Cartoon History of the Universe.

-If you are a paleogeek, you’ve seen interviews with Dr. Bob Bakker in his worn-out straw hat.
+If you've watched dinosaur documentaries on TV, you are likely familiar with the sight of Dr. Bob Bakker in his worn-out straw hat.

 Neither of these are general guidebooks, and one isn't even about dinosaurs, but pterosaurs.
 But they are inspiring reads for students in the early grades of elementary school.
 I'm especially fond of the raptor book, which begins with a reconstruction of a "day in the life" and goes on to explain how the fossil evidence supports this reconstruction.